fstarnaud/ozp-documentation-wiki/Iteration-41.md

 * List of specific 508 compliance items currently working on
    * Center - Fix the top two carousel
    * Center - Fix the notification button
-* Review 508 wiki with compliance office
+* Review 508 wiki with compliance office and in (Gitbook)

 ### IWC
 * Documentation